encelo/nCine_JobSystem_Presentation/slides.md

 - A **core** is a physical processing unit within the CPU
 - A **thread** is a logical unit of execution that runs on a single core
-  - They share the same virtual address space (they see the same memory)
+  - All threads share the same virtual address space (they see the same memory)
   - They are "lightweight process" that live in the same kernel process
   - **Processes**, on the other hand, have isolated memory spaces
 - Why do they matter?